-Global smartphone revolution killing a 25 year pyramid scheme which has cost taxpayers billions
+Global smartphones will kill a pyramid scheme which has cost taxpayers billions.

 Public Access Nordic has for some decades observed developments in the field of broadcasting in Sweden, the Nordic countries and the rest of the world.
 Particular attention has been paid to the attempts to introduce DAB as a digital platform for terrestrial radio.
 However, DAB replacing FM radio is something that radio listeners never asked for.
 Dissatisfaction with the FM has ever been reported.
-Today, FM radio is merely challenged by digital radio via the Internet.
+Globally, FM radio is challenged by only by digital radio via the Internet.
 Despite this, the DAB system stakeholders continue conducting extensive lobbying in Europe.
 In some countries, the lobby has managed to lure the pants of politicians.
-They managed to close national FM in Norway, but not in Sweden.
+Their foremost (and sole) triumph was a closure national FM in Norway, but not in Sweden or anywhere else.

 DAB (Digital Audio Broadcasting) is one of several systems for terrestrial digital radio.
-It was developed as early as in the 1980s in Munich and was launched 1995 by some European public service companies with the BBC, NRK and SR leading.
+It was developed as early as in the 1980s in Munich and was launched 1995 by some European public service companies with the BBC, NRK and SR showing the way.
 The intention was from the beginning that DAB would supplement analogue FM radio with increased sound quality, primarily in cars, but over time this goal became quantitative insofar as DAB could offer many more channels than FM.
-This became however detrimental to the sound quality.
+Such aspirations however became detrimental to the sound quality.

 In the world's approximately 220 nations and territories, analogue broadcasting technology is still the main platform for radio.
 Mainly FM, but in several countries there is still also medium wave (AM).
 The shortwave is still used for international, national and regional reach.